 During her playing days at Montevallo, she was a two-time All-American, three-time All-Region and four-time All-Conference player.
 She was named South Region Player of the Year in her junior season and led the nation in assists both her junior and senior years.
 Balaam was a captain for three years for the Falcons and was awarded the Most Valuable Player award three times and equaled the team's record in career points.
 The 2008 graduate is also a member of the Montevallo Hall of Fame.

-Over the past three years, Balaam has coached at the high school level for North Hall High School in Gainesville, Georgia.
 A native from Suffolk, England, Balaam was a member of the U19 national squad before beginning her college career in the United States.